The Best Things to Do in Sao Paulo, Brazil (With or Without Kids)

 Start at the Sao Paulo Cathedral.
 Located on the Praça de Se, the square around the cathedral is best avoided.
 We saw a lot of homeless encampments.
 Don’t let this deter you from the cathedral!
 There is security at the door, and the inside of the cathedral is stunning, with high arches and beautiful brickwork as well as tall stained-glass windows.
 No admission charge.

 From the Cathedral head down R. Sen. Fajio.
 One block down, on the corner of R. Quintino Bocaiuva, you’ll find Vintage Coffee.
 Get yourself a coffee and a typical Brazilian pastry.
 We recommend the Pastel de Nata, but everything we tried was delicious.
-The staff there are also very friendly and helpful with our lack of Portuguese vocabulary.
+The staff there were very friendly and helpful with our lack of Portuguese vocabulary.
 Located at 230 R. Quintino Bacaiuva.

 Centro Shopping District